eldipa/book-of-gehn/posts/matasano/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 have the same privilege level or role: ``user``.

-Then the ciphertext can be sent to a server where the given credentials are stored and the profile is "created".
+Then the ciphertext can be sent to a server where the given credentials are stored and the profile is *"created"*.

 ```python
 >>> from urllib.parse import parse_qs